Tohmajärvi

 Data Finland municipality/population density Tohmajärvi.
 The municipality is unilingually Finnish.

 Neighbouring municipalities are Joensuu, Kitee and Rääkkylä.
 The municipality of Värtsilä was consolidated with Tohmajärvi in 2005.
-Sortavala, a town in the Karelia, Russia, is located 81 km south of Tohmajärvi.
+Sortavala, a town in the Republic of Karelia, is located 81 km south of Tohmajärvi.

 Tohmajärvi is located along the Blue Highway, which is an international tourist route from Mo i Rana, Norway to Pudozh, Russia via Sweden.
 The border crossing to Russia, Niirala, is in Värtsilä, now part of Tohmajärvi.

 One of the most significant highways in Tohmajärvi is Highway 9, which runs west through Joensuu, Kuopio, Jyväskylä and Tampere to Turku.
 The Blue Highway follows this highway to Tohmajärvi.